RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Check this out!!<br>I recently acquired these <a href="https://twitter.com/hashtag/N64dev?src=hash&amp;ref_src=twsrc%5Etfw">#N64dev</a> cartridges called the “SN64” and the “Maestro64”. <br><br>Manufactured by the company:<br>“SN Systems”.
 The more Rare of the two is the Maestro64, which was used for N64 Sound development. <a href="https://twitter.com/hashtag/N64?src=hash&amp;ref_src=twsrc%5Etfw">#N64</a> <a href="https://twitter.com/hashtag/RETROGAMING?src=hash&amp;ref_src=twsrc%5Etfw">#RETROGAMING</a> <a href="https://t.co/9vvlB1MOQ7">https://t.co/9vvlB1MOQ7</a> <a href="https://t.co/NRHoj2Uu34">pic.twitter.com/NRHoj2Uu34</a></p>&mdash; Gerry_MAN (@GerryRobotics) <a href="https://twitter.com/GerryRobotics/status/1179955009800286208?ref_src=twsrc%5Etfw">October 4, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Maestro64
+SN Systems also released an unofficial development kit created specifically for Musicians called the Maestro64, we have another post specifically for this piece of hardware.

+{% include link-to-other-post.html post="/maestro64/" description="For information about SN Systems's Maestro64 development cartridge check out this post." %}

+## Bung DoctorV64
+There was also a device created by Bung which advertised itself as a development kit but many consumers used it for backing up game cartridges.

+{% include link-to-other-post.html post="/Bung-Doctor-v64/" description="For information about Bung's v64 development hardware check out this post." %}

 ---
 # Official Sound Development Tools
 Nintendo released multiple hardware for Sound designers to test their creations on the real hardware without having to bug the developers to borrow a full development machine.